-3 The Priory Ruskin Academy will have the following agreed admission numbers for the year 2021/2022 and, subject to any changes approved or required by the Secretary of State, for subsequent years:
+2 Priory Ruskin Academy will have the following published admission numbers (PAN) for the relevant year group in the school year 2022/23 and, subject to any changes approved or required by the Secretary of State, for subsequent years:

-- a) 210 places in Year 7 - b) 20 places in Year 12, in addition to those for students from the Priory Ruskin Academy who wish to stay on into the sixth form.
+- a) 210 places in Year 7 - b) 20 places in Year 12, in addition to those for students from Priory Ruskin Academy who wish to stay on into the sixth form.

-For secondary school places in Year 7 please go to paragraphs 5 - 17.
-For places in the sixth form please go to paragraphs 18 - 24.

-Then, for important information for all age groups, please go to paragraphs 25 - 46.
+For secondary school places in Year 7 please go to paragraphs 4 - 16.
+For places in the sixth form please go to paragraphs 17 - 23.
+Then, for important information for all age groups, please go to paragraphs 24 - 47.

-5 You make applications for places in Year 7 through the co-ordinated admission arrangements in the local authority area in which your child lives.
+4 You make applications for places in Year 7 through the co-ordinated admission arrangements in the local authority area in which your child lives.
 You apply using the Common Application Form (CAF) provided and administered by the relevant local authority.

-6 Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
+5 Parents resident in Lincolnshire can apply online through Lincolnshire County Council's website: www.lincolnshire.gov.sch.uk/schooladmissions.
 You can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
 Parents resident in other areas must apply through the local authority in which they live.

-7 The Priory Ruskin Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority:
+6 Priory Ruskin Academy will use the following timetable for applications each year (exact dates within the months may vary from year to year) which, whenever possible, will fit in with the common timetable agreed by the Lincolnshire local authority:

-- a) By 1 September The Priory Ruskin Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2020 for admission in September 2021).
-This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October The Priory Ruskin Academy will provide opportunities for parents to visit the academy. - c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - d) Between 1 November and 28 February - the local authority sends application information to the academy for consideration by the Trust - the Priory Ruskin Academy sends a list of pupils to be offered places by the Trust to local authority. - e) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.
+- a) By 1 September Priory Ruskin Academy will publish in its prospectus information about the arrangements for admission, including oversubscription criteria, for the following September (for example in September 2021 for admission in September 2022).
+This will include details of open evenings and other opportunities for prospective pupils and their parents to visit the academy. - b) By the end of October Priory Ruskin Academy will provide opportunities for parents to visit the academy. - c) By 31 October parents complete the CAF and return it to the relevant local authority to administer. - d) Between 1 November and 28 February - the local authority sends application information to the academy for consideration - Priory Ruskin Academy sends a list of pupils to be offered places by the Trust to local authority. - e) 1 March the relevant local authority will make the offers of places to parents of pupils joining secondary provision on behalf of the Trust, as required by the School Admissions Code.